tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 # Choose attach document API

-You can attach documents using either of the following API's:
+You can attach documents using two methods:

+1. Embedded in the order, using the `/order` API
+2. Attach to an existing order, using the `/order/documents` API

-## 1. Embedded in the order message using the /order API
+## 1. Embedded in the order message using the `/order` API

-You can attach documents body using `documents` field of either `order` or `lines` fields of the order body.
+You can attach documents body using the `documents` field on either `order` or `lines` level in the order body of the `/order` API.

 {% page-ref page="./" %}